 I love anatomy.
 Yet there will always be days when I feel frustrated and defeated by its complexity and technicality.
 There is something new to learn and the learning never ends!
 Researchers and scientists are constantly discovering and unravelling new mysteries of the human body and anatomy.
 As you embark on the study of yoga anatomy, you have no choice but to humble yourself and ditch that ‘know-it-all’ ego.
 Soon, you’ll be comfortable with saying, “I don’t know, but I’ll work on finding out more.”
 Trust me, nothing humbles you more than the complexity and beauty of the human body.
 You will realize that the more you study, the less you know.
 A truly eye-opening and humbling journey.

-These are my top five reasons why yoga anatomy is important for yoga practitioners.
+These are my top five reasons why yoga anatomy is important for yoga practitioners to study in 2020.